Human Rights Ordinance Complaint Process

 - No Probable Cause Determination

-If it is determined that there is insufficient evidence to support the allegations of the complaint, the Community Relations Specialist will issue a No Probable Cause Ruling and dismiss the case.
+If it is determined that there is insufficient evidence to support the allegations of the complaint, the Community Relations Manager/Compliance Officer will issue a No Probable Cause Ruling and dismiss the case.

 - Probable Cause Determination

-If it is determined that there is sufficient evidence to conclude that a violation of the City of Champaign Human Rights Ordinance occurred, the Community Relations Specialist will negotiate with the respondent to reach a voluntary agreement to settle the complaint.
+If it is determined that there is sufficient evidence to conclude that a violation of the City of Champaign Human Rights Ordinance occurred, the Community Relations Manager/Compliance Officer will negotiate with the respondent to reach a voluntary agreement to settle the complaint.

 If attempts to reach a settlement fail, the case is tried at a public hearing before the City of Champaign Human Relations Commission.